 The sands and gravels targeted by marine aggregate dredging form part of Britain’s historic environment.
 They have the potential to contain evidence of our predecessors’ inhabitation of Britain, now thought to have begun up to 700,000 years ago.
 There have been successive changes in sea level since then, resulting in dramatic changes in the landscape, with much of the now submerged sands and gravels indicating early river systems and coastlines.
 At different periods, these river systems and their flood plains would have formed part of landscapes occupied by the early prehistoric inhabitants of Britain and north-west Europe.
 It is these remnant prehistoric landscapes within the current seabed that may contain archaeological deposits and evidence of where and how our predecessors lived.
-Further information on submerged prehistoric landscapes is available.

 Since the early 1990s the marine aggregate extraction permission process has required marine aggregate companies to prepare an Environmental Impact Statement (EIS) for each individual licence application.
 This statement addresses the potential impacts of dredging activity on all aspects of the marine environment, including the physical environment, fish and shellfish resources, fishing activity, navigation and the historic environment.

 The archaeological component of an EIS assesses the form and character of predicted impacts on the historic environment.
 This involves evaluating now terrestrial prehistoric sediments (Palaeolithic and Mesolithic) which are now submerged and maritime archaeology such as shipwrecks and associated artefacts.
 The prehistoric archaeological potential of an area is characterised using survey data provided by the company undertaking an application and any literature or database sources that are relevant.
 On the basis of this assessment of archaeological potential, importance and predicted dredging impacts, appropriate mitigation is recommended.